jtr13/EDAV/docs/basics.md

 *More Advanced*: There is a vibrant [RStudio Community page](https://community.rstudio.com/){target="_blank"}.
 Also, R likes twitter.
 Check out [#rstats](https://twitter.com/search?q=%23rstats){target="_blank"} or maybe [let Hadley Wickham know about a wonky error message](https://twitter.com/hadleywickham/status/952259891342794752){target="_blank"}.

-## Essentials Checklist

-In an effort to get everyone on the same page, here is a checklist of essentials so you can get up and running with this course.
-It will echo/reference a lot of info said above, but we want to make sure everything mentioned is clear and understood.

-Okay, then.
-Here are the essentials, in checklist form:

-1. **Download R and RStudio**: This is the biggest thing to do by far.
-Make sure to download both R and RStudio, as mentioned in [Setting up R and RStudio](#setting-up-r-and-rstudio).
-2. **Learn your way around RStudio**: RStudio is powerful...if you know how to use it.
-Take the time to look through the [DataCamp sections on the RStudio IDE](https://www.datacamp.com/courses/working-with-the-rstudio-ide-part-1){target="_blank"} so you feel comfortable (see [Use RStudio Like a Pro](#use-rstudio-like-a-pro) section).
-3. **Try something!**: Getting comfortable with an IDE is all about practice.
-So while the DataCamp vids are great, don't solely rely on them.
-Try things out for yourself!
-Here are some things to play around with:
-    - Create an R Script file, paste in `print("Hello, World!")`, and run it
-    - Create an R Markdown file and have it generate an HTML page
-    - Download a package like `tidyverse` or `MASS`
-    - Do some math in the console
-4. **Learn how to get help**: Make sure you are comfortable searching for answers when you get stuck.
-See the above section on [getting help](#getting-help) for some...help.
-5. **Get the Textbook**: This course uses *Graphical Data Analysis with R* as its textbook.
-Here is an [Amazon Link for a physical copy](https://www.amazon.com/Graphical-Data-Analysis-Chapman-Hall/dp/1498715230){target="_blank"} and a link to the [book's website](http://www.gradaanwr.net/){target="_blank"}.
-6. **Setup DataCamp Account**: A lot of the references and support materials discussed in edav.info/ are from [DataCamp](https://www.datacamp.com/){target="_blank"}, an online collection of courses/articles on data science.
-Some of the sections are free, but most are behind a paywall.
-If you are enrolled in this course, you should receive an invitation to create an account that will allow you full-access to the site.